BloomTech-Labs/LabsPT1_bkwds/client/README.md

 Have a component that needs access to the Redux store?

-1. Import connect from `react-redux`
+1. Import `connect` from React Redux
 2. Import any actions you want your component to call/dispatch (if applicable)
 3. Pick the parts of state you need with a `mapStateToProps` function
 4. Pick the actions you need with a `mapDispatchToProps` function